mceme/sentinelimgc/README.md

-# Imagecoin Sentinel
+# Imagecash Sentinel

-An all-powerful toolset for Imagecoin.
+An all-powerful toolset for Imagecash.

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Imagecoin V16.1 governance objects and tasks, and for expanded functions in the upcoming Imagecoin.
+Sentinel is an autonomous agent for persisting, processing and automating Imagecash V13.1 governance objects and tasks, and for expanded functions in the upcoming Imagecoin.

-Sentinel is implemented as a Python application that binds to a local version 130102 ImageCoind instance on each ImageCoin 130102 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 130102 imgcashd instance on each Imagecash 130102 Masternode.

-This guide covers installing Sentinel onto an existing 16.1 Masternode in Ubuntu 16.04 / 18.04.
+This guide covers installing Sentinel onto an existing 13.1 Masternode in Ubuntu 16.04 / 18.04.

 ## Installation